neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

 ----

-Scuba-diving and snorkeling the Great Barrier Reef (Cairns, Australia)... was _beyond amazing_.
-Believe it or not, this photo was taken underwater in the reef itself :P
+Scuba-diving and snorkeling the Great Barrier Reef (Cairns, Australia).
+Believe it or not, this photo was taken with my iPhone underwater in the reef itself :P

 <div align="center"><a href="#" class="image main"><img src="/images/posts/reef.jpg" style="max-width:700px" alt="" /></a></div>